colinmacleod/mac-autohotkey/README.md

 1. Install AutoHotkey v2 from [autohotkey.com](https://www.autohotkey.com/)
 2. Download `mac.ahk` from this repository
 3. Double-click `mac.ahk` to run the script
+4. Press `Win + P` to verify the script is running - you should see a confirmation message
-4. (Optional) Place a shortcut to the script in your Windows Startup folder to run automatically on boot
+5. (Optional) Place a shortcut to the script in your Windows Startup folder to run automatically on boot

 ## Notes
 - The script uses the Windows key as a Command (⌘) key equivalent
+- The Windows key still works normally to open the Start menu
 - Some shortcuts might conflict with existing Windows shortcuts
-- The script preserves important Windows functionality like Win + Tab for task view
 - This script is NOT designed for Apple keyboards - it's for Windows/PC keyboards only

 ## Contributing